OMS is a family owned business and supplier of top-quality steel products for use in manufacturing in the beautiful Pacific Northwest.

 They have operated in Portland, Oregon since 1956, with dedication to provide both quality products and exceptional service to their customers in the manufacturing industry.

-Cashflow issues due to variating amounts of inventory within factory
+Operational challenges due to variating amounts of inventory within factory

 Schedule a call or email us by going to our contact us page.